Last updated on October 26th, 2023 at 15:52

 It does not act the same way as the foam created in frothy milk and is made differently.
-By steaming your milk you are forcing both air and water into your milk making it less aerated and creates smaller air bubbles giving it a heavier and more velvet like texture.
+By steaming your milk you are forcing both air and water into your milk, making it less aerated and creating smaller air bubbles, giving it a heavier and more velvet-like texture.

 Steamed milk is used in more coffee drinks than frothy milk.
 It is also used in hot chocolate and, famously, for making latte art.

 To make steamed milk you need to use the milk steam wand that is attached to espresso machines.
 Electric milk steamers do exist but are rare and are certainly not portable as they are the size of a Nespresso machine.